Hyde Park Community United Methodist Church

 Preschool Scholarships

 HPCUMC Preschool and the church’s Commission on Missions award scholarships to children of families in economic need.
-The preschool committee administers the scholarship program.
 Please contact the preschool director if you need tuition assistance.

 Children who are still in diapers or pull-ups are welcome at our school.
 Parents of these children may wish to be contacted to come in to change their child for the comfort of the child and to maintain class order.
 Please discuss the school’s potty training policy with the preschool director if this may be an issue for your child.